Denise Lynn Oliverson's abduction location

 1. On April 4th, 1975, he purchased gas in Golden, Colorado.

-2. On April 5th, he was at a gas station in Silverthorne.
+2. The following day, he stopped at a gas station in Silverthorne.

 3. Then, on April 6th, he visited Grand Junction, which was the exact same day that the 24-year-old went missing.

-This evidence, coupled with his confession in 1989, led investigators to conclude that Bundy was almost certainly behind the disappearance.
+This evidence, coupled with his confession in 1989, led investigators to conclude that Bundy was almost responsible for her disappearance.

 Bundy's frequent stops at gas stations make a lot of sense when you consider the distance involved.
-During his five-day-long "road trip" across the state of Colorado, he traveled at least 1,035 miles.
+During his "road trip" across the state of Colorado, he traveled at least 1,035 miles over a five-day period.

-During his trip to Golden, it is likely that he returned to the body of Julie Cunningham, whom he had murdered twenty days earlier.
+While he was visiting Golden, he returned to the body of Julie Cunningham, whom he had murdered twenty days earlier.

 Pathway

-This is a Google Street View image of the small pathway that slopes down on the eastern side of the bridge.
+This is a Google Street View image of the small pathway that slopes down on the eastern side of the South 5th Street Bridge.

 Coordinates: 39.059617, -108.564065